Trump, Erdogan agree to improve ties after Turkish leader's re-election

-ANKARA (Reuters) - U.S. President Donald Trump congratulated Turkish President Tayyip Erdogan on Tuesday on his election victory and the two men agreed to improve bilateral defense and security ties, Erdogan’s office said.
+ANKARA (Reuters) - U.S. President Donald Trump congratulated Turkey’s Tayyip Erdogan on Tuesday on his victory in Sunday’s presidential election and the two leaders agreed to improve bilateral defense and security ties, Erdogan’s office said.

+Ties between the NATO allies have been strained over a host of issues in recent months, including Washington’s support for Kurdish fighters in Syria and defense procurements.

+Earlier this month, Ankara and Washington agreed on a plan for the withdrawal of the Kurdish YPG militia from the northern Syrian city of Manbij, a move long sought by Ankara.
+Turkey views the U.S.-backed YPG as a terrorist organization.

-In their phone conversation, Trump and Erdogan also emphasized the need to implement an existing plan in the northern Syrian city of Manbij, it said in a statement.
+In their phone conversation, Trump and Erdogan emphasized the need to implement the endorsed plan on Manbij and agreed to work together in the fight against terrorism, the Turkish presidency said in a statement.

 Trump and Erdogan will meet in Brussels for a NATO summit on July 11-12, the statement added.

+A U.S. Senate committee last week passed a spending bill including a provision to block Turkey’s purchase of Lockheed Martin F-35 jets, citing the S-400 deal and Brunson’s detention.
+He has denied the charges against him.

+Turkey was also infuriated by the sentencing of a former Turkish state bank executive last month in New York to 32 months in prison for taking part in an Iran sanctions-busting scheme, a case Ankara has branded a political attack.

-Erdogan won a fresh five-year term in Turkey’s presidential election on Sunday and has also secured new sweeping powers under a constitutional overhaul.
+Erdogan won a fresh five-year term in Turkey’s presidential election on Sunday, also securing sweeping new powers under a constitutional overhaul approved by a narrow majority of Turks in a referendum last year.

 Reporting by Ece Toksabay and Tuvan Gumrukcu; Editing by Gareth Jones